marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/blazor-web-apps-in-aspnet-core-8.md

 Some big exciting stuff is coming to Blazor on the server in ASP.NET Core 8.

+_The article was updated on November 12, 2023 - Reflecting the changes to render modes_

 ## Background

 In the beginning of time, Web development used to be about the web server receiving a request from a client browser, generating some HTML, and returning it with the response.
 The result was a static non-interactive page that the browser rendered on screen.